h0uter/old-portfolio/_posts/2017-03-11-car-aux-project.md

   path: /assets/images/car-aux-pcb.jpg
   thumbnail: /assets/images/car-aux-pcb_thumb.jpg
   caption: "test"
+actions:
+  - label: "Download the casette manual"
+    icon: pdf # references name of svg icon, see full list below
+    url: "/assets/pioneer_keh-2700_2730r_SM.pdf"
 ---

 Me and my brother share our grandmas old car, it's a beautiful Renault Megaine from 1998.
-However we wanted to listen to our own music, but the car only supported radio or cassette.
-So a new projects was born.
+However we wanted to listen to our own music, unfortunately the car only supported radio or cassette.
+So a new projects was conceived.

 ![](/assets/images/car-aux-wires.jpg)
 I removed the car radio from its socket to inspect the model type.
-A search on google bought me to the manual, luckily back in the day companies still provide electronic schematics for their products.
+A search on google bought me to the manual, luckily back in the day companies still provide in-depth electronic schematics for their products.

 ![](/assets/images/car-aux-diagram.png)